 With so much sap extracted from plants through the feasting process, you might be wondering how they are affected.
 Let’s consider what negative consequences an aphid’s feeding habit has on plants.

 A plant with a light infestation will likely bounce back.
 However, a severe infestation can prove damaging for plants.
-Here are a few negatives to consider:
+The pointers below highlight how aphids affect plants.

 1. Reduction in Nutrients